Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Mechanisms for Type A Settings

 Clearly, each student in $N'$ must be matched because otherwise she forms a blocking pair w.r.t. $M$.
 Since our mechanism does not match any more students from $N$, it achieves $\textsc{$Min_N$}$.
 As argued above, not imposing the more stringent of the two barriers computed may result in a blocking pair.
 Therefore our mechanism imposes the minimum restrictions needed for stability when it is attempting to match students from $L$.
 Hence it achieves $\textsc{$Min_N Max_L$}$. \end{proof}

-Next, we turn to a slightly different problem within Setting II, namely find the largest subset of $(N \cup L)$ that can be matched in a stability-preserving and DSIC manner.
+Next, we turn to a slightly different problem within Setting A2, namely find the largest subset of $(N \cup L)$ that can be matched in a stability-preserving manner.
 We call this problem $\textsc{$Max_{N \cup L}$}$.
 As shown below, this mechanism also solves the problems $\textsc{$Max_N Max_L$}$ and $\textsc{$Max_L Max_N$}$, namely maximizing the number of students matched from $L$ after having maximized the number of students matched from $N$ and vice versa.

-\begin{theorem} There is a polynomial time mechanism $\cM_2$ that is DSIC for students and finds the largest subset of $(N \cup L)$ that can be matched to schools and added to the current matching while maintaining stability.
+\begin{theorem} There is a polynomial time mechanism $\cM_2$ that finds the largest subset of $(N \cup L)$ that can be matched to schools and added to the current matching while maintaining stability.
 This mechanism also solves $\textsc{$Max_N Max_L$}$ and $\textsc{$Max_L Max_N$}$. \end{theorem}

 \begin{proof} We will show that the mechanism presented in Figure \ref{alg:S1}, with $(N \cup L)$ playing the role of $L$, suffices.
 Barriers for schools are computed as before in Step 2.
 Denote the subset of $(N \cup L)$ that is matched in round $\cR_2$ by $(N \cup L)'$; it consists of students $s_i \in (N \cup L)$ such that some school $h_j$ prefers $s_i$ to $\Barr(h_j)$ and $s_i$ prefers $h_j$ to $\emptyset$.
 If so, $s_i$ is assigned to the best such school.